Category Overview

 Project Highlights

-The Department of Natural Resources will use this funding to purchase a single ownership totaling approximately 569 acres comprised of crucial wildlife habitat located within the Mount Si Natural Resources Conservation Area (NRCA).
-This property is a key parcel in the Mountains to Sound Greenway and is considered the largest (in size) highest quality private inholding remaining in the NRCA.
-It is literally a mountain top in the heart of a contiguous conservation landscape.
-Features of this site include talus, high and low elevation lakes, numerous streams, wetlands, old-growth and mature forests, cliffs, and landscape connections for wildlife.
+The Department of Natural Resources used this funding to purchase a single ownership totaling approximately 600 acres of crucial wildlife habitat located within the Mount Si Natural Resources Conservation Area (NRCA).
+This property is a key parcel in the Mountains to Sound Greenway and was considered the largest and highest-quality private inholding that remained in the NRCA.
+The site is literally a mountain top in the heart of a contiguous conservation landscape with features that include talus, high and low elevation lakes, numerous streams, wetlands, old-growth and mature forests, cliffs, and landscape connections for wildlife.
 Wildlife within the site include a variety of birds, mammals, amphibians, and fish.
 Large mammals known to use the NRCA include cougar, bobcat, mountain goat, black bear, coyote, and elk.
 Red-tailed hawks, osprey, barred owls, pygmy owls, and pileated woodpeckers have also been observed.
-Great horned owls and screech owls are likely inhabitants of the older sections of the forests.
-The primary purpose of this grant is protection of significant wildlife habitat, natural resources, landscape and wildlife habitat connections, and provision of low-impact public use.
+Great horned owls and screech owls are likely inhabitants of the older sections of the forests as well.
+In addition to the private inholding, DNR negotiated the release of the remaining interest of a 30-year mining reservation, which resulted from DNR’s 2003 acquisition of the adjacent property from the same landowner.
+By acquiring the remainder of the mining reservation, no further site excavation will take place, which will allow the property to continue self-reclamation and will allow DNR to establish low-impact recreational trails over washed-out roads that had provided access to the mining site.
+The combination of acquiring a high-priority, private inholding, along with the adjacent mining reservation, has successfully achieved the primary purpose of this grant: protection of significant wildlife habitat, natural resources, landscape and wildlife habitat connections, and provision of low-impact public use.
+Notes – For this project, DNR partnered with NGO Forterra, who served as facilitator between DNR and the private landowners.
+Scope Changes to this project include: 1.
+November 22, 2021 – Amendment adding Property B (Mining Reservation) to the grant, which allowed DNR to buy out the remaining interest in the Mining Reservation on the property adjacent to Priority Parcel A. 2.
+September 22, 2021 – Time Extension, amending the end date of the agreement to December 31, 2022.
+Due to temporary loss of work capacity caused by the Covid-19 Pandemic disruption, work on the project had not progressed, requiring a longer grant period.
+3. December 16, 2022 – Time Extension, amending the end date of the agreement to June 30, 2023.
+PSA negotiation took significantly longer than anticipated and additional time was needed in order to complete the acquisition and close out the grant.